hawnnguyen/test-springboot-webflux/README.md

 ### Tips for Using GraphiQL

 1. GraphiQL provides auto-completion: Press Ctrl+Space to see available fields
-2. You can use the "Docs" button on the right to explore the schema
+2. You can format your queries using the "Prettify" button
+3. Use the "Docs" explorer on the right side to browse the schema
-3. Multiple queries can be saved in different tabs
-4. Use the "Pretty" button to format your queries
-5. Variables can be defined in the "Query Variables" section at the bottom
+4. Variables can be defined in the "Query Variables" panel at the bottom

 ## Sample Response